-Not everyone has a word for “Hello” or “Hi” or do they wave their hand to greet people.
-For example, muslims greet other muslims (and sometimes, non-muslims) by saying “As-salam alaykom” (pronounced as Ahl sah-LAHM ah-LAY-koom) which literally means “may peace be upon you”.
 Every culture has a unique way of greeting people and we’ve found the most unique ways to say hello around the world!

-Tibet: Sticking your tongue out
+Say hi in Tibet: Stick your tongue out

 Tibetan monks stick their tongue out to greet people.
 They also press the hands together and place them in front of their chest to show that they “come in peace”.
 They started doing this to prove that they’re not the reincarnation of a cruel king from the 9th century that had a black tongue.

-Philippines: “Mano”
+Greet in the Philippines: “Mano”

 In the Philippines, elders are greeted by taking one of their hands gently and pressing it on your forehead.
 They call this gesture “Mano” (which is “hand” in Spanish) and it’s used to show respect.